Table of Contents

 Governing Deity of Day Ocelotl

-The day Ocelotl is governed by Tlazolteotl, the Aztec goddess of vice, filth, and purification.
+The day Ocelotl is closely associated with the deity Tezcatlipoca, who is often symbolized by the jaguar.
 Known by various other names, this deity also rules the 13th trecena of the sacred tonalpohualli, which begins with the day Ollin.

 According to some sources, Tlazolteotl was the goddess of black fertile earth that gains energy from death and uses it to feed life.
 Her role was to turn all metaphysical and physical garbage into rich life which is why she’s also associated with expiation and regeneration.